- What are topics?

 - Removing topics works across languages.
-As an example, if the word “feedback” is blacklisted in English but also appears as a topic in French, both will be blacklisted.
+As an example, if the word “feedback” is on the exclude-list in English but also appears as a topic in French, both will be excluded.
 This is only the case for exact words across languages.

-- Blacklisted topics are managed from the topics overview page (scroll to the bottom of the page)
+- Exclude-list topics are managed from the topics overview page (scroll to the bottom of the page)

-- The blacklist contains all the topics that have been removed
+- The exclude-list contains all the topics that have been removed

-In the example below you can see that blacklisted topics are accessed and managed from the blacklisted section at the bottom of the page.
+In the example below, you can see that the excluded topics are accessed and managed from the exclude-list section at the bottom of the page.

 9. The Peakon topic algorithm

-For a manager to begin seeing topics, her team will need to have provided more than 200 comments per driver.
-Peakon's proprietary machine learning algorithm can then begin to discover topics.
+For a manager to begin seeing topics, her team will need to meet the conditions outlined in point 2.
+Peakon's proprietary machine-learning algorithm can then begin to discover topics.

 The challenge with finding topics in short text answers is that the same words are used in many contexts.
 Take two examples of comments in which the word manager is used: